PoTable: Towards Systematic Thinking via Plan-then-Execute Stage Reasoning on Tables: PoTable

 \subsubsection{Executing Phase}

-After planning under the stage-specific goal, the generated operations will be executed sequentially to complete the stage-oriented thinking.
-In the executing phase, three processes will be executed for each operation: \begin{itemize} \item \textbf{Code Generation}: The LLM generates suitable code for each operation.
-Formally, given the operation $o$ and the previously generated code base $C$, the LLM is required to generate code of $o$, which should be adaptive for the continual execution based on $C$, denoted as $c=\operatorname{LLM}_{\operatorname{Gen}}(T, Q, C, o)$. \item \textbf{Real-time Running}: Next, the generated code $c$ will be executed immediately through the Python interpreter $R$ based on the status after the last real-time execution. \item \textbf{Feedback Processing}: The real-time execution returns the feedback information.
-When it reveals erroneous information $e$, (\textit{e.g.}, runtime error, grammar mistake), the LLM will be asked to regenerate the code with the feedback information, denoted as $c_{\operatorname{new}}=\operatorname{LLM}_{\operatorname{Regen}}(T,Q,C,o,c,e)$.
-In addition, the Python interpreter $R$ will be rollbacked to the status before executing $c$, as the beginning of a new execution loop. \end{itemize} In the final answering stage, we adopt few-shot prompting with three self-made examples to obtain the code to print out the answer, while in other stages we adopt zero-shot prompting to generate the code.
-In the end, the final answer is obtained from full program execution instead of the direct LLM-based responses.
-The overall procedure of \textsc{PoTable} is illustrated in Algorithm \ref{alg}.
+After stage-specific planning, the generated operations will be executed sequentially to realize the stage-oriented thinking.
+Rather than relying on direct LLM-based queries, which are prone to numerical reasoning errors, the executing phase operates through real-time Python code generation, running and feedback.
+Specifically, the following three processes are executed for each operation: \begin{itemize} \item \textbf{Code Generation}: The LLM generates suitable code for each operation based on the existing code base.
+Formally, given the operation $o$ and the previously generated code base $C$, the LLM is required to generate Python code for $o$, which must adapt to the continuous execution state of code base $C$, denoted as $c=\operatorname{LLM}_{\operatorname{Gen}}(T, Q, C, o)$. \item \textbf{Real-time Running}: The generated code $c$ is executed immediately through the Python interpreter $R$ based on the status following the last execution.
+During this process, the execution may return feedback information, and the interpreter's pre-execution and post-execution states are recorded. \item \textbf{Feedback Processing}: If the real-time execution returns erroneous information $e$, (\textit{e.g.}, runtime error), the LLM will regenerate the code using the feedback, denoted as $c_{\operatorname{new}}=\operatorname{LLM}_{\operatorname{Regen}}(T,Q,C,o,c,e)$.
+In addition, the Python interpreter $R$ will be rolled back to the state before executing $c$, initiating a new execution loop. \end{itemize} An example of an operation executing prompting template is shown in Fig.~\ref{executing}.
+In the final answering stage, we adopt few-shot prompting with three self-made examples to obtain the code to print out the answer, formatting the output strictly to align with dataset-specific evaluation metrics.
+In contrast, we adopt zero-shot prompting to generate the code in other stages, at which modern LLMs are already highly proficient in standard programmatic manipulations.